Zumwalt-class destroyer: Ships in class

 In April 2006, the Navy announced plans to name the first ship of the class Zumwalt after former Chief of Naval Operations Admiral Elmo R. "Bud" Zumwalt Jr. The vessel's hull number would be DDG-1000, which abandoned the guided-missile destroyer sequence used by the Arleigh Burke class destroyers (DDG-51–) and continued the previous "gun destroyer" sequence from the last of the Spruance class, Hayler (DD-997).

-The Navy announced on 29 October 2008 that DDG-1001 would be named for Master-at-Arms 2nd Class Michael A. Monsoor, the second Navy SEAL to receive the Medal of Honor in the Global War on Terror.
+The Navy announced on 29 October 2008 that DDG-1001 would be named for Master-at-Arms 2nd Class Michael A. Monsoor, the second Navy SEAL to receive the Medal of Honor during the Battle of Ramadi (2006) in the Iraq War.
+Monsoor had deliberately fallen upon a grenade to reduce danger to his SEAL teammates.

 On 16 April 2012, Secretary of the Navy Ray Mabus announced that DDG-1002 would be named for former naval officer and U.S. President Lyndon B. Johnson.

 The Navy chose to use an unusual two-part commissioning scheme for the ships.
 The initial commissioning was done prior to weapons systems integration, and the ships were placed in the status of "in commission, special" before sailing to San Diego for weapons installation and final acceptance.
 The first two ships used this approach, while the last one will use the more traditional approach with formal commissioning after final acceptance.

 Design

-As of January 2009, the Government Accountability Office (GAO) found that four out of 12 of the critical technologies in the ship's design were fully mature.
+In January 2009, the Government Accountability Office (GAO) found that four out of 12 of the critical technologies in the ship's design were fully mature.
 Six of the critical technologies were "approaching maturity", but five of those would not be fully mature until after installation.